 It is a depressing reality that a majority of the poor children in our country are incapable of understanding the importance and power of a sound education.
 This is due to the lack of emphasis laid on education at a poor household, and moreover due to the fact that their parents are not financially competent enough to afford an education for them.
 This lack of education causes families to give prior importance to short-term child earnings, in place of the long-term benefits of education.

-A survey conducted in 1998, the national census of India, estimated the total number of children aged 4-15, associated with some form of labour, to be at 12.6 million, out of a total child population of 253 million in the 5-14 age group.
-A more recent nationwide survey conducted from 2009-2012 showed a marked reduction in these statistics, i.e. from 12.6 million in 1998 to 4.98 million in 2009-2012.
+A survey conducted in 1998, the national census of India, estimated the total number of children aged 4-15, associated with some form of labor, to be at 12.6 million, out of a total child population of 253 million in the 5-14 age group.
+A more recent nation-wide survey conducted from 2009-2012 showed a marked reduction in these statistics, i.e. from 12.6 million in 1998 to 4.98 million in 2009-2012.

 LEGAL ACTS OVER THE YEARS